huyisme-005/LaMusique/README.md

     *   Includes an expanded list of music genres.
     *   Includes an experimental AI-powered **scan for potential lyrical plagiarism** based on the generated or entered lyrics.
 *   **Audio Input (Optional)**:
     *   Upload audio files (e.g., song ideas, vocal snippets).
-If no audio is uploaded, a default silent placeholder is used for analysis.
 Explicit audio input (upload, future recording, or future AI generation) is required to enable the plagiarism scan for audio.
+If no audio is uploaded, a default silent placeholder is used for analysis if the scan is initiated.
     *   (Planned) Record audio directly using a microphone.
     *   (Planned) AI-powered audio generation.
     *   Perform an experimental AI-powered scan for potential lyrical or obvious thematic overlaps with existing works based on the audio.
 (Note: This is a preliminary check with limitations).